Buro-Molas

 About The Project

-VM West successfully executed the Burro Bridge – Silverton – Molas Tap Project, collaborating closely with Mountain Blade Runners (MBR) for the aerial operations.
+VM West successfully executed full 100’ right-of-way clearance on the Burro Bridge – Silverton – Molas Tap Transmission Line Project, collaborating closely with project partners in the electric distribution cooperative, federal land agencies, and Mountain Blade Runners (MBR) for the aerial operations.
 Understanding the complexities of this project, VMW initiated mechanical and hand falling operations two weeks in advance, optimizing safety and productivity before aerial work commenced.
+This project strategy ensured safe operations through the entirety of the project and resulted in no required line outages, resulting in no lost power to the generation and transmission customers.

 Operating across multiple spans, VMW utilized expert falling crews to manage timber removal on challenging terrain.
 With a fleet of advanced equipment—including Ponsse harvesters and the K-Max helicopter for aerial transport—we ensured efficient timber handling while preserving vital infrastructure.